well-known-components/nats-component/etc/nats-component.api.md

 import { ILoggerComponent } from '@well-known-components/interfaces';
 import { JSONCodec } from 'nats';

-// Warning: (ae-forgotten-export) The symbol "natsComponent" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "INatsComponent" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function createLocalNatsComponent(components: natsComponent.NeededComponents): Promise<INatsComponent & IBaseComponent>;
+export function createLocalNatsComponent(): Promise<INatsComponent & IBaseComponent>;

+// Warning: (ae-forgotten-export) The symbol "natsComponent" needs to be exported by the entry point index.d.ts
+//
 // @public
 export function createNatsComponent(components: natsComponent.NeededComponents): Promise<INatsComponent & IBaseComponent>;

 export { JSONCodec }

+// @public
+export type Subscription = {
+    generator: AsyncIterable<NatsMsg>;
+    unsubscribe: () => void;
+};

+// Warnings were encountered during analysis:
+//
+// src/types.ts:21:3 - (ae-forgotten-export) The symbol "NatsMsg" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)